gijsvdbeuken/IPS3-DB02-analysis-security/README.md

 The utilization of role-based access control (RBAC) is a prevalent method for overseeing user permissions in web applications.
 This approach entails assigning specific roles to users and bestowing permissions according to these designated roles.
 Numerous resources offer valuable guidance on integrating RBAC into React applications.

-For example, an article titled "Implement Authentication and Protect Routes in Your React Application" provides a detailed, step-by-step guide on incorporating authentication and safeguarding routes within a React environment.
+For example, an article titled "Implement Authentication and Protect Routes in React" provides a detailed, step-by-step guide on incorporating authentication and safeguarding routes within a React environment.
 The article outlines the creation of a custom ProtectedRoute component designed to manage incoming requests, rendering the specified component if the user possesses authentication or redirecting them to the login page in the absence of authentication.

 ## Chapter 3: Current System Analysis <a name="current-system-analysis"></a>